↩ All Projects

 However, pros who run their small businesses quickly realize the importance of having strong marketing and web presence.
 Oftentimes, pros don’t have the opportunity to focus on these facets of their business between client meetings and traveling between jobsites.
 This is where Houzz comes in with our professional marketing tools.

-For the user As previously mentioned, pros oftentimes understand the importance of focusing on marketing and having a website, but don’t have the time to invest to do so.
+As previously mentioned, pros oftentimes understand the importance of focusing on marketing and having a website, but don’t have the time to invest to do so.
 Thus, many pros never get around to building a website at all.
 Houzz is here to deliver a custom, maintanable, and affordable website solution for pros that fit this description.

 We’ve spoken to many pros who’ve paid thousands of dollars to get their sites up and running, not including the cost to maintain the site once updates come around.
 We offer this website building and hosting service for free if the pro is already paying Houzz for advertising or business managing services.